If I haven’t already said this to you yet, Happy New Year!

-Consider hiring a mentor or business coach to help you out with what ever it is you're struggling with right now.
+Consider hiring a mentor or business coach to help you out with whatever it is you're struggling with right now.

-Figure out where you need help and get it.
+Be honest with yourself, figure out where you need help and get it.

 You've probably read this piece of advice a million times before already.

-And it's not just about making connections, it's also about building relationships with your connections.
+And it's not just about making connections, it's also about building and nurturing relationships with your audience.

-The more you write, the better you'll become at it, simple right?
+The more you write, the better you'll become at it, simple, right?

-So write everyday!
-You don't need to publish a post everyday, that's not what I mean.
+So write every day!
+You don't need to publish a post every day, that's not what I mean.

 If your budget will stretch this year, consider getting a unique design for your blog.
 I can help you with this by the way.

 That's great, but don't forget to think of other ways to create value.

 Here are some suggestions:

-Instead, connect with them, learn from them, help to share their content, talk about them on social media, praise them on your own blog.
-The rewards are much greater trust me.
+Instead, connect with them, learn from them, help to share their content, talk about them on social media, give praise to them on your own blog.

 You can't let fear interfere either, you've just got to focus on where you want to go and go for it!